 Carbohydrates (bread, pasta, potato, cereals, biscuits, cakes etc.) are all broken down into sugar.
 At any time there is only around 5 grams of sugar in your blood stream.
 This is controlled by hormones, including one called Insulin.
-Whenever the sugar level rises your body, insulin works hard to make sure it is used (in muscles), stored (in the liver, ready to use if required) or any excess sugar converted to store as fat.
+Whenever the sugar level rises in your body, insulin works hard to make sure it is used (in muscles), stored (in the liver, ready to use if required) and any excess sugar is stored as fat.
 Importantly, circulating insulin reduces the body's ability to burn fat instead of sugar.
 This extra fat in the liver contributes to fatty liver disease and in the pancreas leads to Type 2 Diabetes - both are markers of insulin resistance.
 The page on metabolic health gives more information on this.

 Real Food, Lower Carb Nutrition: